Name: Robin Wallace

 - Cost effective manufacture, installation, operation and maintenance;

-- Survival of extreme and fatigue loadings;
+- Survival of extreme and fatigue loadings; and

 - Environmental and economic viability.